Fourier Transform Method Of A Detailed Configuration Accounting In Hot Plasma Bound-Bound Opacity Calculations: Introduction

 In the series of papers \cite{Hazak2012}, \cite{Kurzweil2013}, \cite{Kurzweil2016} G.~Hazak and Y.~Kurzweil developed the method to obtain the configurationally resolved STA spectra that refines the impact of the shell occupations numbers fluctuations on the super transition array characteristics.
 Their method is based on three assumptions.
 The first is the possibility to write the bound-bound opacity as a Fourier transform.
 The second is the linearity of transition frequency with respect to shell occupation numbers.
 The third is the binomial approximation of the configuration probability, what corresponds to the Gibbs distribution on the set of configurations with average-atom zeroth approximation for the configuration energy.
 Essential component of the method are the recurrence relations for the introduced ``Complex Pseudo-Partition Functions''.

 This method can be extended to the Detailed Configuration Accounting (DCA) approach.
 The resulting extension leads to simple closed expressions for the required values.
 The effective UTA description of the transition arrays detailed structure can be included in the proposed method due to that UTA widths are expressed through diagonal quadratic forms w.r.t.\ shells occupation numbers (see \cite{BarShalom1995}, \cite{Kurzweil2013}).
 We also introduce a probabilistic representation of some necessary quantities, that clarifies the essence of the method: the mathematical expectation of the product of independent random variables is equal to the product of the expectations of these random variables.
-Because of the similarity to the characteristic function method in probability theory the proposed method of DCA can be called Fourier transform method.
+The considered variant of DCA reduces the summation of a large number of terms to the calculation of the Fourier transform of more easily calculated expressions.
+This explains the proposed name of the method.